webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 - `allhashes`: `{[hash]: [crawlid]}` - The main merged index.
 For each hash in `h:${crawlid}`, an entry is added mapping `hash` to the `crawlid`, indicating the hash is found in this crawl.
 The full data from `h:${crawlid}` is not copied to save space.

 - `allcounts`: A sum of all the `h:${crawlid}:counts` for all crawlids in `allcrawls`.
 The `allcounts` fields are incremented by each new `h:${crawlid}:counts`

+Committing the crawl may take a long time, depending on the size of the crawl.
+For this reason, the indexer entrypoint includes a dedicated command to commit a single crawl, `indexer --commitCrawlId <crawlid>`.

 #### Dedupe Lookup